-The OneLife Company's Risk Exposure is estimated through process risk assessments, the collection of operational incidents (Risk Event Data collection - or "RED") and the quarterly monitoring of key risks indicator which are reported in the Risk Exposure Monitoring ("REM") report.
+The OneLife Company's Risk Exposure is estimated through process risk assessments, the collection of operational incidents (Risk Event Data collection - or "RED")

 The RED collection process consists of the systematic collection and recording of operational risk events across the Company.
 Risk Events are communicated to Risk Management via an internal tool; a report is presented to the ARCC and RCC Committees on a regular basis.